mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 | Radio Group            |                [View the GitHub issue&nbsp;→](https://github.com/mui/material-ui/issues/38038) |
 | Tooltip                |                [View the GitHub issue&nbsp;→](https://github.com/mui/material-ui/issues/38045) |

-Aside from these, we're considering adding even more.
+And potentially more!
-So, definitely keep an eye on open issues marked with the [`package: base-ui` and `waiting for 👍`](https://github.com/mui/material-ui/issues?q=is:open+is:issue+label:%22package:+base-ui%22+label:%22waiting+for+%F0%9F%91%8D%22) labels for an opportunity to chime in and help us prioritize.
+We'd love for you to chime in and help us prioritize, so keep an eye on open issues marked with the [`package: base-ui` and `waiting for 👍`](https://github.com/mui/material-ui/issues?q=is:open+is:issue+label:%22package:+base-ui%22+label:%22waiting+for+%F0%9F%91%8D%22) labels.

 ## Improved customization API